-- Bears, especially in the wilder, eastern chunk (they're not as much of a problem as in the Bucegi Mountains since they're not depraved by tourists yet): try to put up your tent above timberline, don't keep food inside, check out the following link to find out how to behave if you meet a bear.
+Bears, especially in the wilder, eastern chunk (they are not a big problem as in the Harghita or Bucegi ranges): try to put up your tent above timberline, don't keep food inside, check out the following link to find out how to behave if you meet a bear.

 Vipers (a bite shouldn't kill you unless you're allergic but serum will be necessary)

 Children refers to the set of objects that logically fall under a given object.
 For example, the